 Property can be transferred by way of Quitclaim Deed to another person, regardless of whether one or more mortgages exist on the property.
 However, there are several issues of which the both the Grantor (the person selling or transferring the property) and the Grantee (the buyer or person taking title to the property) must be aware.

 Mortgages or liens on a property that is transferred do not “disappear” when the property is sold or transferred by the Grantor.
-The Grantee takes the property subject to the mortgage — that is, the real property continues to be encumbered or subject to the mortgage and the Grantee is responsible for paying the loan or obligation that forms the basis for the mortgage before the lender is required to remove the lien.
+The Grantee takes the property subject to the mortgage marketing — that is, the real property continues to be encumbered or subject to the mortgage and the Grantee is responsible for paying the loan or obligation that forms the basis for the mortgage before the lender is required to remove the lien.
+To get delailed information speak to an expert at The Pattisall Group.

 The lender is not required to remove a lien simply because the property is transferred.
 Rather, the mortgage runs with the land and buildings continuing to act as security for the mortgage even after the transfer.